hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 ## Drawbacks

+- The use of credential supplements might not be the best way to publish OCA Bundles.
+The Aries community is currently investigating if OCA Bundles can be published to the Verifiable Data Registry upon which the schema and credential definition are published.
 - As noted in this [warning](#warning-external-attachments), the use of links either for OCA Bundles or for the images that are embedded in OCA Bundles are both extremely useful and problematic.
 It would be nice to be able to allow